JD-Jaramillo/Employee-Directory/README.md

 # Employee-Directory
-Employee directory created using React
+Employee directory created using React as well as the Random User API, the idea is for employees to be able to search for other employees by name.

 ## Table of Contents